ff6347/ff6347.github.io/work/index.md

 ## Full time lecturer and lab supervisor

-Since September 2015 im fully employed as research assistant at the FH Potsdam (University of Applied Sciences Potsdam (Germany)).
+Since September 2015 im fully employed as artistic research assistant at the FH Potsdam (University of Applied Sciences Potsdam (Germany)).
 I still do now and then some freelance work but most of my time goes into teaching "Physical Computing" and "Creative Coding".
 See the <a href="{{site.url}}/teaching/">teaching page</a> for an overview of my seminars.

 ## Part Time Lab Supervisor